 Parents: Dachshund x Labrador mix

-They are designer dogs with a short and unknown history.
+They are designer dogs with a relatively short and unknown history.
 However, breeders believe that they were initially bred to eliminate certain health issues seen in both parent breeds.
 For this reason, you can expect a relatively healthy and robust dog.

 They are not big barkers, but have the alertness to make a decent watchdog.
 And like with all Lab mixes, the Dachsador will have a healthy energy level.
 On the bright side, a short and wiry coat means they’ll be fairly easy to groom.